nixworks/public/news/2018/01/21/u-s-president-donald-trump-says-on-twitter-that-if-the-shutdown-stalemate-continues-republicans-should-consider-the-nuclear-option-parli.md

 ### [2018-01-21](/news/2018/01/21/index.md)

 # U.S. President Donald Trump says on Twitter that if the shutdown stalemate continues, Republicans should consider the "nuclear option" parliamentary procedure in the Senate.
+Majority leader Mitch McConnell is opposed to taking this step, a spokesperson said.

 The House and Senate are back in session Sunday with a federal government shutdown in its second day amid a spending-bill impasse in Congress.
 The House is supposed to be on recess this week, but members stayed in Washington as negotiations continue.